-TWO players on opposite sides of the country carved out two eerily similar careers early in the 21st century.
-Matthew Pavlich became a household name and Fremantle’s greatest player over his 17 years in the AFL, while Nick Riewoldt changed the way we view key forwards throughout 17 seasons at St Kilda.
+TWO AFL players on opposite sides of the country carved out two eerily similar careers early in the 21st century.
+Matthew Pavlich became a household name and Fremantle’s greatest player over his 17 years with the Dockers, while Nick Riewoldt changed the way we view key forwards throughout his 17 seasons at St Kilda.
 The pair of cherished centre half-forwards are obviously all-time greats and both dominated the modern era of football, but which one had the better AFL career?

 ALL THE NUMBERS